BlameTroi/Software-Tools-In-Pascal/README.md

 All my code is released with the unlicense.
 To whatever extent a copyright is needed, this is copyright 2023 by Troy Brumley.

-The original source is copyrighted by Bell Labs and Whitesmith's.
+The original source is copyrighted by Bell Labs and Whitesmiths.
 See their notices in the original source directory of this repository.